Beyond masks and Lysol, we need to meet the Social-Emotional Needs of our Students. Here’s where to start.

 As these needs are met, we create more space and opportunities for self-actualization.
 Students can focus on achieving at their highest potential when they know they are heard, seen, valued, and belong to their community.
 This doesn’t mean we cancel algebra and replace it with group hugs; this means that in algebra class, we use culturally responsive and trauma-informed practices, amplify student voice and choice, and build a sense of cooperation over competition.
 We utilize social-emotional learning to create an environment that serves the needs of our students so that we can thrive, together.

 As you begin this work of shifting to social-emotional learning for equity, the National Equity Project has compiled a chart of common pitfalls and recommendations on how to avoid and address them.
 Education Week has lessons that educators and policymakers can glean from other major disasters on how students will react and what kind of supports they will need.
 And we know that teachers of color are leaving the profession at staggering rates.
 A new study highlights some of the reasons why.

 This shift will take a collective effort.
-In support of schools and youth-serving organizations working to make the changes to meet the needs of all students as we move towards re-opening, Girls Leadership is offering a selection of trainings and curriculum with concrete strategies for implementation.
+In support of schools and youth-serving organizations working to make the changes to meet the needs of all students as we move towards re-opening, Girls Leadership is offering a selection of trainings, workshops, and curriculum with concrete strategies for implementation.